 If you're baking a loaf of bread that doesn't require steam, you can use convection.
 Bread like my sourdough pain de mie, which is either baked with the lid on or with an egg wash, doesn't require steaming the oven.
 In this case, convection can safely be used.
 Note that when using convection, it's common to either reduce the baking temperature or the total baking time.

 For example, if a recipe called for a no-convection bake temperature of 350°F (175°C) for 20 minutes at sea level, I'd set my oven to 350°F (175°C) and bake for 20 minutes with convection turned on.

 It takes bread (and other food) longer to reach a higher internal temperature at high altitudes.
 For a standard free-form loaf, on average, I need to bake 10 minutes longer, depending on the style of bread and recipe.
-Loaves with higher hydration always require a longer bake time, whether this is a whole wheat loaf or a white loaf.
+Loaves with higher hydration always require a longer bake time, whether a whole wheat loaf or a white loaf.

 The best way to determine when your loaf is fully baked through is to use a combination of sensorial and measured inputs:

 - Depending on the bread type, the internal temperature should be near 200-205°F (93-96°C), depending on the style of bread1

 - The crust should be deeply colored throughout

 - A gentle squeeze should have a satisfying crunch

 - There should be no pale-colored areas on the crust